Henry J: Marketing

 Sales declined each year the car was marketed.
-In 1950 it had 1.35% of the market while in 1954 it achieved only 0.02%.
+In 1950, it had 1.35% of the market, while in 1954 it achieved only 0.02%.
 While the Henry J was inexpensive for consumers, its manufacturing and labor costs were high.
-Henry J. Kaiser had hoped to make a profit through volume production; however, the cars' slow sales negated his plan.
-The automobile market was competitive and challenging the U.S. "Big Three" — General Motors, Ford, and Chrysler — proved difficult as price wars began that had a devastating impact on small domestic automakers.
+Henry J. Kaiser had hoped to profit through volume production; however, the slow sales of cars negated his plan.
+The automobile market was competitive, and challenging the U.S. "Big Three" — General Motors, Ford, and Chrysler — proved difficult as price wars began that had a devastating impact on small domestic automakers.

-Concurrently, sales of Nash's compact Rambler were successful, in part because Nash introduced it in 1950 as a high-value convertible-only model and marketed the small car with numerous standard features to avoid consumers seeing it as inferior or substandard.
+Concurrently, Nash's compact Rambler sales were successful, partly because Nash introduced it in 1950 as a high-value convertible-only model and marketed the small car with numerous standard features to avoid consumers seeing it as inferior or substandard.
 By 1953, it was reviewed in Kiplinger's Personal Finance as "well-equipped and stylish, the little Rambler is economical and easy to drive" in either convertible, station wagon, or hardtop (no "B-pillar") body styles."
-On the other hand, the Henry J was a plainly trimmed two-door sedan model; consumers understood the difference between "inexpensive" and "cheap" and they perceived the Henry J in a negative fashion.
-By September 1953, the Henry J was described in a small car comparison by Kiplinger's Personal Finance as "in trouble ... the closest thing to a "basic transportation" car on the road today, and as such, does not appeal to today's car buyers ...
+On the other hand, the Henry J was a plainly trimmed two-door sedan model; consumers understood the difference between "inexpensive" and "cheap" and they negatively perceived the Henry J. By September 1953, the Henry J was described in a small car comparison by Kiplinger's Personal Finance as "in trouble ... the closest thing to a "basic transportation" car on the road today, and as such, does not appeal to today's car buyers ...
 In trade-in value, it ranks among the lowest."

 End of the car

 Kaiser's effort to boost sales in the low-priced market segment by adding a small car to its product offer came at a time when consumers were demanding big cars.
 With the acquisition of Willys-Overland's vehicle operations in early 1953 by the Kaiser Manufacturing Company division of Kaiser-Frazer (the division changed its name at that time to Willys Motors, Incorporated), management decided to discontinue the car at the end of the 1953 model year.
 Kaiser also leased the Willow Run factory to General Motors (because a fire had destroyed its automatic transmission plant in Livonia) and Kaiser's vehicle assembly was consolidated at Jeep's Toledo Complex.
 However, production of the Henry J was not moved from Michigan to the Ohio factory.
 Instead, the Willys Aero was a similar vehicle that continued to be made in Toledo.

 Efforts to sell off remaining vehicles resulted in an abbreviated run of Henry J automobiles as 1954 models that used up leftover or incomplete 1953 cars.
 They can be distinguished from the 1953 version only by their "54" prefix in the serial number.